deadlyvipers/dojo_rules/introduction.md

 Introduction
 ==========
 Hi there.
-My favorite Code School path is Git.
+My favorite Code School path is Ruby.